Reflecting the voice and perspective of Aboriginal and Torres Strait Islander peoples with over 2,000 items.

 The Koori collection aims to support and celebrate the growth of this important resource with a particular focus on NSW-related content that captures the past, present and future.

-Back issues are kept at Waterloo Library for 1 year and Newtown Library for 2 months.
+Back issues are kept at Waterloo Library for 1 year.